 3. Size and positioning

-- Evaluate the ideal size to maximize light without compromising insulation.
+- Assess the ideal size to maximize light without compromising insulation.

 - Plan the location (panoramic view or localized ventilation).